 "There are other reasons consumers may be experiencing wireless interference.
 We are asking consumers to contact our customer support team so we can help them determine if a repair is necessary.
 If it is, consumers can send their controller directly to Nintendo for the adjustment, free of charge, with an anticipated quick return of less than a week."

-So, after initially staying quiet on the issue, Nintendo is now willing to admit that there was an issue with the controllers, and the company is now actively fixing the issue for effected users.
+So, after initially staying quiet on the issue, Nintendo is now willing to admit that there was an issue with the controllers, and the company is now actively fixing the issue for affected users.